abdulaziz-sama/accounting_db/README.md

 To Append record to a file run: APPEND RECORD {Debit_account_name : number , Credit_account_name : number} database_filename

-The first two ID are accounts name (debit and credit)

 To select all record from a file, run: SELECT database_filename